NathanRodet/GitlabAuditor/README.md

 # GitlabAuditor

-A tool aiming to find secrets in your gitlab instance.
+A tool aiming to find secrets in your Gitlab instance.